"Taste classifies, and it classifies the classifier."

 How to join (Application):

 Fill out an AKD Membership Application PDF and return it to the Sociology Department (Santa Susana 321).
-Along with the application attach a one time initiation fee of $50 (and an optional $8 for the Honor Cord).
+Along with the application attach a one time initiation fee of $50 (and an optional $10 for the Honor Cord).
 Check or Money Order should be made payable to: Alpha Kappa Delta.
 Please place both the application and the check or money order inside a sealed envelope and write “AKD” on the envelope.
 Once you become a member, you are a member for life.
-Applications will be accepted on a rolling basis from June 1, 2012 to April 1, 2013.
+Applications will be accepted on a rolling basis from June 1, 2013 until March 1, 2014.

 - Sociology Major